Sustainable Empowerment and Educational Development (SEED) Village

-The Sustainability, Education, and Arts Development (SEAD) Village, composed of up to 30 residential units organized into clusters of about 10 units in addition to the SEAD Center.
-This artist-maker community village will be an open system, evolving and adapting with its community, fostering a culture of creativity and diversity.
+The Sustainable Empowerment and Educational Development (SEED) Village, composed of up to 30 residential units organized into clusters of about 10 units in addition to the SEED Center.
+This village will be an open system, evolving and adapting with its community, fostering a culture of creativity and diversity

 Richmond Backyard Homes